Portable, powerful ERG testing

 - Downloadable PDF report

-- Ability to run full-field flash ERG/VEP tests adhering to ISCEV standards, including all extended protocols and optional custom protocols.
+- Ability to run full-field ERG tests adhering to ISCEV standards, including all extended protocols and optional custom protocols

 1. Maa et al. A novel device for accurate and efficient testing for vision-threatening diabetic retinopathy.
 Journal of Diabetes and Its Complications, 2015.